 - Contact Hartford-area organizations that share your interests

-- Read list of recently-proposed Community Partner Ideas
+- Browse list of recently-proposed Community Partner Ideas

-- See projects by past cohorts of students and their partners
+- Read about past cohorts of students and their partners

 2) Discuss your idea and partnership with a faculty sponsor who is available during the fall to supervise your credit-bearing activity (an independent study, internship, community-learning course, or senior thesis/project).
 See faculty sponsors for past Research Fellows in links above, or browse Trinity Faculty Profiles.